Back to search results

 To provide support for young people who are required to be interviewed by police.
 The objective is to support these young people at times when another responsible adult (parent/carer/lawyer/case manager) is unavailable.
 Your role will give these young people confidence that their rights will be upheld and that they will be treated fairly during the interview and/or charging process.

-This role suits someone over the age of 18 who is a good listener and is able to remain neutral and impartial within a Police Station.
+This role suits someone over the age of 18 who is a good listener and is able to remain neutral and impartial within a Police Station environment.
 As a RASP volunteer you will support vulnerable young people facing a stressful and foreign situation.

 Advertised: AUS Central Standard Time